 i England and Wales, the United Kingdom and the European Union

-The United Kingdom (UK) comprises four countries – England, Northern Ireland, Scotland and Wales – which share a common (albeit uncodified) Constitution but have three separate legal systems.
-England and Wales share a common legal system (often referred to colloquially as 'English law') while Scotland and Northern Ireland each have their own independent system.
-The Supreme Court of the United Kingdom hears appeals from all three legal systems in civil cases in addition to cases concerning powers devolved to the Scottish, Welsh and Northern Irish executive and legislative authorities.
+The United Kingdom comprises four countries – England, Northern Ireland, Scotland and Wales – which share a common (albeit uncodified) Constitution but have three separate legal systems.
+England and Wales share a common legal system (often referred to colloquially as English law) while Scotland and Northern Ireland each have their own independent system.
+The Supreme Court of the United Kingdom hears appeals from all three legal systems in civil cases, in addition to cases concerning powers devolved to the Scottish, Welsh and Northern Irish executive and legislative authorities.

 ii Private and public resolution

 Disputes in England and Wales may be adjudicated privately (e.g., by an agreed arbitrator) or litigated publicly in the courts.
 Although the use of private dispute resolution mechanisms is increasing, the courts still determine the vast majority of adjudicated disputes.
 The courts remain the only forum in which a claim can be determined without the agreement of the other party.
-Private forms of dispute resolution are considered separately in Section VII, below.
+Private forms of dispute resolution are considered separately in Section VII.

 iii The structure of the courts

-Depending on the financial value and nature of the dispute, a party may bring a civil claim in either the County Court or the High Court.
+Depending on the financial value and nature of a dispute, a party may bring a civil claim in either the County Court or the High Court.
 Most non-complex civil litigation is dealt with in the County Court through hearing centres in towns and cities throughout England and Wales.
-Most commercial claims and all complex litigation are heard in the High Court.
-The High Court is divided into three divisions, two of which are relevant for commercial disputes, namely the Queen's Bench Division and the Chancery Division.3 Within these divisions there are a number of specialist courts or lists, including the Commercial Court, Financial List, Circuit Commercial Court (previously the Mercantile Court), Admiralty Court, Technology and Construction Court (TCC), Administrative Court, Planning Court, Companies Court, Bankruptcy Court, Intellectual Property Enterprise Court and Patents Court.
+Complex, high-value litigation (including most commercial claims) and appeals from other courts are heard in the High Court.
+The High Court is divided into three divisions, two of which are relevant for commercial disputes, namely the Queen's Bench Division and the Chancery Division.2 Within these divisions there are a number of specialist courts or lists, including the Commercial Court, Financial List, Circuit Commercial Court, Admiralty Court, Technology and Construction Court (TCC), Administrative Court, Planning Court, Insolvency and Companies List, and Intellectual Property List.

 The High Court, the Crown Court (which deals with criminal cases) and the Court of Appeal are collectively known as the Senior Courts of England and Wales.
 The Court of Appeal hears appeals in civil cases from the High Court and, in certain circumstances, from the County Court and various tribunals.
-The final court of appeal in civil cases (and, in England, criminal cases) is the Supreme Court of the United Kingdom, created by the Constitutional Reform Act 2005.
+The final court of appeal in civil cases (and, in England, Wales and Northern Ireland, criminal cases) is the Supreme Court of the United Kingdom, which was created by the Constitutional Reform Act 2005.
 The Supreme Court will generally only hear cases that involve a point of law of general public importance; its decisions bind all courts below.